Get your game on

 Thankfully, hope exists for those who want to have fun with their friends and stay warm at the same time.
 While the concept of a "game night" is not a new invention, several Chicago theaters, bars and bookstores have inspired dedicated followings to combat the cold weather blues.
 The novelty of these events is that your group can stay in one place for the entire night, enjoy an inexpensive activity and also feel incredibly enlightened by the fact that you don't need modern technology in order to have fun.

-, including Donkey Kong, Mortal Kombat and AC/DC pinball.
-Other perks worth mentioning: tokens for 25 cents each, a top-notch whiskey selection, delicious craft beers on tap and a BYOF policy that allows players to bring in food from neighboring restaurants like Piece
+Emporium Arcade Bar, which opened in March 2012 on Milwaukee Avenue, still reigns as one of the city's top gaming hotspots.
+The Wicker Park barcade houses over 35 classic arcade games, including Donkey Kong, Mortal Kombat and AC/DC pinball.
+Other perks worth mentioning: tokens for 25 cents each, a top-notch whiskey selection, delicious craft beers on tap and a BYOF policy that allows players to bring in food from neighboring restaurants like Piece and Antique Taco.

 Finally, the most divisive category of all: trivia night.
 I have witnessed the full range of human emotion at these events: from anger to elation to smashing chairs against the wall in despair.
-To avoid the crushing humilation of defeat, I suggest that you keep your expectations low (there's always going to be some Ken Jennings
+To avoid the crushing humilation of defeat, I suggest that you keep your expectations low (there's always going to be some Ken Jennings-like savant in attendance who knows all the answers) and attend a theme night of which you are at least somewhat familiar (for example, movie trivia at Logan Theatre for dedicated cinephiles).

 Worst case scenario: you are snowed in and physically can't leave your apartment.
 Invite your neighbors (and friends with snow plows) to your place for a rousing game of Clue, Catchphrase or whatever old-school favorite you've kept stashed in your closet for years with the hope of one day playing again.
 No smartphones, no iPads, no mindless TV watching.
 Just a good old-fashioned game night by the fire.